RobotGymnast/meta-haskell/README.markdown

 # Running

-After a successful build, the game can be run from
+After a successful build, the executable can be run from

-    dist/build/Game2D/Game2D
+    dist/build/meta/meta

 # Documentation